olledalow/The-Peculiar-Expedition/README.md

 HOW TO INSTALL:
 on mac, linux:

-Option 1: Call the interpreter
+Option 1: Call the interpreter:
-		python3 <filename>.py
+		python3 filename.py
-Option 2: Let the script call the interpreter
+Option 2: Let the script call the interpreter:
 		Make sure the first line of your file has #!/usr/bin/env python.
-		Make it executable - chmod +x <filename>.py.
+		Make it executable - chmod +x filename.py.
-		And run it as ./<filename>.py
+		And run it as ./filename.py

 on windows:

 Exact steps for adding Python to the path on Windows 7+:
-Computer -> System Properties (or Win+Break) -> Advanced System Settings Click the Environment variables... button (in the Advanced tab) Edit PATH and append ;C:\Python3 to the end (substitute your Python version) Click OK.
+Computer -> System Properties (or Win+Break) -> Advanced System Settings.
+Click the Environment variables... button (in the Advanced tab).
+Edit PATH and append ;C:\Python3 to the end (substitute your Python version).
+Click OK.
 Note that changes to the PATH are only reflected in command prompts opened after the change took place.

 NOTE: the game consists of 2 files: